 - 1 envelope (2 ¼ teaspoons) rapid-rise or instant yeast

-- 2 ¾ cups white whole wheat flour or regular whole wheat flour
+- 2 ¾ cups (345 grams) white whole wheat flour or regular whole wheat flour

 - ¼ cup grated Parmesan cheese

-- One 32-ounce can whole tomatoes*, drained and crushed by hand OR about ⅔ cup pizza sauce of choice
+- 1 cup pizza sauce or one 32-ounce can whole tomatoes, drained and crushed by hand

-- 2 cups shredded low-moisture part-skim mozzarella cheese
+- 2 to 3 cups shredded low-moisture part-skim mozzarella cheese

 - Preheat oven to 500 degrees Fahrenheit with a rack in the upper third of the oven.

-- Whisk water, sugar, oil and yeast in a liquid measuring cup or small bowl.
+- Whisk water, honey, oil and yeast in a liquid measuring cup or small bowl.
 Allow yeast to proof for 5 minutes.
 It should puff up some by then.

 - Pulse flour, Parmesan, and salt in food processor until combined.
 While running the food processor, slowly pour in the water mixture and process until a shaggy ball forms, about 1 minute.

 - Dump the dough onto a floured work surface and quickly knead dough a few times until it comes together.
 Halve the dough.